-On a spiritual level, the owl can teach you about your purpose in this lifetime, as well as help you to find answers when seek them.
-We are all here to learn, and the owl can guide you in understanding which direction to take in a given situation, as well as what you can learn from the experience.
+On a spiritual level, the owl can teach you about your purpose in this lifetime, as well as help you to find answers when you seek them.
+We are all here to learn, and the owl can guide us in understanding which direction to take in a given situation, as well as what we can learn from a given experience.

 What does it mean when you see an owl?

 If you see an owl, it can have various meanings, depending on what you’re going through in your life at that particular time and what you’re thinking about right before you see one.
 Sometimes you have to explore a little, even do some research, to unearth answers.

 I had an experience with an owl when I was hiking with my dog, Roo, very early in the morning near Phoenix Lake on Mt.
 Tamalpais in Marin County in California.
 As I was hiking, I was thinking about UniGuide and the different directions that I could take with the site.
 For a time, I had been very focused on veganism and was wondering if I should partner with a vegan chef to expand the collection of recipes on the site.
 However, I also felt that I needed to have more content that focused on biodiversity and the environment, as well as our spiritual connection to the Earth.